sghuang19/portfolio/source/_posts/dual-domain.md

 - `http://notes.sghuang.com/*`

-Additionally, `www.sghuang.com/*` is forwarded to `https://sghuang.com/$1` to avoid some certificates problems when accessing `www` URL.
+Additionally, `www.sghuang.com/*` is forwarded to `https://sghuang.com/$1` to avoid some certificates problems when accessing the `www` URL.